mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-09-29-drawing-water.md

 <figure>
 	<img src="{{ site.url }}/images/paper-53-wave-lines-blue.jpg" alt="screenshot of wave lines using the base color">
-	<figcaption>Wave lines drawn with a pencil using our blue-gray base color.</figcaption>
+	<figcaption>Use a blue-gray base color to draw in the smaller wave shapes.</figcaption>
 </figure>

 A [Pogo Connect Smart Pen]({{ site.url }}{% post_url /articles/2013-07-08-pogo-connect-smart-pen %}) works great for this step.
 It allows you to draw lightly and avoid going too heavy in an area.
 If you're finger painting or using a normal capacitive stylus, remember to move quickly with your pencil strokes --- the quicker you draw the lighter the mark.